Special offer

 [Name of department]

-Example of a welcome letter
+Example of a new employee welcome letter

-April 4, 2021
+April 4, 2026

 Software Developer

-Dear Mr. Paul Samba,
+Dear Mr. Joseph Novak,

-As per my previous email, you’ll be joining us on the 18th of this month at 9:00 AM.
+As per my previous e-mail, you’ll be joining us on the 18th of this month at 9:00 AM.
 When you arrive, you can ask for me at reception, and they will direct you to my office.
 Please bring a copy of your identification and two pictures, as we have paperwork to complete and will provide you with a company ID.
 You can park anywhere in the company parking lot, and our dress code is business casual.

 Sincerely,